Expedition to Mostaganem (1558): Battle

+Consequences

-In the end, around 12,000 Spanish soldiers were taken prisoner.
+The Spanish army suffered a crushing defeat, and around 12,000 Spanish soldiers were taken prisoner.
 Count Alcaudete, Governor of Oran, died in the expedition.
-His son Don Martín de Córdoba, himself future Governor of Oran, was also captured in the disaster and would be imprisoned as a Christian slave in Algiers under the beylerbey Hasan Pasha, until he was exchanged for the huge ransom of 23,000 escudos.
+His son Don Martín de Córdoba, the future Governor of Oran, was also captured and was imprisoned as a Christian slave in Algiers under the beylerbey Hasan Pasha, until he was exchanged for a huge ransom of 23,000 escudos.